schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 The mandatory `regions.home_region` variable specifies the AWS Control Tower home region.
 This must match the region defined in your AWS provider that deploys this module.

 To find your home region:

 1. Log in to the **core-management account**.
 2. Navigate to **AWS Control Tower** → **Landing Zone Settings**.
 3. The home region is listed under **Home Region**.

 **Linked Regions**

 The optional `regions.linked_regions` variable defines the AWS Control Tower governed regions.
 This module ensures proper configuration of AWS Security Hub and AWS Config for all specified linked regions to collect data from them.

 To find your linked regions:

 1. Log in to the **core-management account**.
 2. Navigate to **AWS Control Tower** → **Landing Zone Settings**.
 3. Linked regions are listed under **Landing Zone Regions**.

+> [!NOTE]
-*Note:* By default, `us-east-1` is included as a linked region to ensure data collection from global services.
+> By default, `us-east-1` is included as a linked region to ensure data collection from global services.
 To restrict deployment of non-global resources in this region, use the `allowed_regions` functionality described in the section below.

 > [!IMPORTANT]
 > All specified linked regions need to be an AWS Control Tower governed region.
 This ensures that an AWS Config recorder is enabled by AWS Control Tower in all governed regions.
 AWS Security Hub will only function correctly if an AWS Config recorder exists in all linked regions.

 **Allowed Regions**